aweisser/osgi.mwa/readme.md

 ### Findings as I proceed
 * iPojo seems to have problems instantiating a Groovy-Class.
 If you rename the file "FriendlyGreeter.java" to "FriendlyGreeter.groovy" the starting and stopping methods are not called any more. =(
+* To serve static web resources outside a bundle one have to provide an customized implementation of HttpContext with an appropriate getResource(String) method.